-Experienced White Plains Divorce Lawyer Protects Your Rights
+White Plains Divorce Lawyer Protects the Interests of New York Spouses

-Divorce is difficult in many ways, and the process can have serious physical, emotional and financial effects.
-The stress and conflict is often magnified when substantial assets are involved.
-Located in White Plains, Martin J. Rosen, P.C. works to make sure clients receive knowledgeable counsel from a family lawyer who has more than 50 years of experience delivering strong advocacy to New Yorkers.
-Mr. Rosen helps clients overcome their challenges and move forward, pursuing amicable resolutions whenever possible to avoid the expense of litigation.
+Divorce is difficult in many ways, and the conflict is often magnified when substantial assets are involved.
+Located in White Plains, Martin J. Rosen, P.C. works to make sure clients receive knowledgeable counsel from a family lawyer who has more than 50 years of experience delivering strong advocacy to residents of Westchester, Dutchess, Rockland, Putnam and Orange counties.
+Mr. Rosen helps divorcing spouses pursue fair terms relating to parenting and financial arrangements.
+When possible, the firm works to resolve divorces outside of court so clients can avoid burdensome expenses and move forward with their finances and well-being intact.

 High net worth divorce

 Divorce forces couples to unwind the financial ties they’ve created over years or even decades.
 As the value of the marital estate increases, so do the potential complications.
 High net worth couples might own multiple properties, expensive cars, pleasure boats and valuable artwork.
 Even agreeing on the value of these substantial assets may take months and involve significant legal wrangling.
 This is when it is critical to have an attorney familiar with the specific challenges presented by high net worth divorces.
 Martin J. Rosen has decades of experience handling these cases in Westchester County and throughout the Hudson Valley.
 He offers exceptional insight not only in property division disputes but also as to how custody, visitation and alimony terms are different when spouses possess substantial means.